Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation

 \subsubsection{Write permission}

-illustrates who is allowed to write entries to the distributed ledger.
-The characteristics are \textit{restricted}, if participation is restricted or \textit{public} otherwise.
+denotes who is allowed to write entries to the distributed ledger.
+The value can either be \textit{restricted}, if participation is restricted or \textit{public}, if it is not.

-The Bitcoin consensus mechanism is public \cite{xu2016blockchain}, it allows everyone having computing power to participate \cite{sankar2017survey}.
-On the other hand, the consensus mechanism of Ripple is restricted \cite{xu2016blockchain}, it has a few trusted institutions, which perform consensus, and hence not everyone can participate \cite{yeow2018decentralized}.
+The Bitcoin consensus mechanism is public \cite{xu2016blockchain}, meaning that it allows everyone who has computing power to participate \cite{sankar2017survey}.
+Conversely, the consensus mechanism of Ripple is restricted \cite{xu2016blockchain}, meaning that only a few trusted institutions can participate \cite{yeow2018decentralized}.